LuigiBrosNin/Luizo-s-notes/content/Master first year/Complex systems and network science/Project paper notes.md

 Dolphin communication range: 8 cells

 ### 4.2.1 Hunting effectiveness
 The average length of simulations saw a decrease from the previous model, and the fish eaten per tick statistic got a bit higher across experiments, signaling that there was an improvement in the dolphin's hunting strategy.
-The dol
+The dolphin population table shows us that

 #